 For the latest prices and tickets click HERE.

 The zoo is open daily from 9 a.m. – 365 days a year, also in winter and on public holidays.
 Closing times vary between 4.30 p.m. and 6.30 p.m depending on the season.
 Please note that the Palace Gardens (Schlosspark) are closed shortly afterwards.
 Ticket office closing time and last entry time is 30 minutes before the end of visiting time.
 All the usual facilities such as toilets, food and drink stands, souvenir shops and a cafe is available.

 Kids under 8 are free

 Plan a whole day trip at Schönbrunn.
 You can visit the Palace, the Zoo and the gardens.
 It’s an amazing attraction for the whole family and one that our family won’t forget in a hurry.
-The Vienna Zoo panda’s were amazing.
+The Vienna Zoo pandas were amazing.
 The kids were talking about our day at the zoo for weeks after the visit.
-If you are staying in Vienna we can recommend some great restaurants to eat at during your stay in the Austrian capital.
-Read our top 3 feeds in Vienna article HERE.
+If you are staying in Vienna we recommend that you spend a whole day at Schonbrunn to see the Palace and the Zoo.

 We at Wyld Family Travel don’t buy into the whole ethical things about zoos being good or bad.
 We understand some people don’t like zoos and we respect that opinion but please respect that we like visiting well maintained respected zoos.